The Spanish Phrases I Found Most Useful While Traveling South America

 Remember, in many open-air markets it’s completely fine to haggle on the price, so you don’t have to pay the first number the fruit stall owner gives you!

 These are just a few of the Spanish words and phrases I found the most useful when I traveled in South America.
-Communicating in another language is very challenging, but with a little practice and patience you will be able to make yourself understood and find your way around South America so you can enjoy this exciting part of the world.
+Communicating in another language is very challenging, but with a little practice and patience (try using a language learning app to help you) you will be able to make yourself understood and find your way around South America so you can enjoy this exciting part of the world.